atsign-foundation/at_demos/sshnp_docker_demo/README.md

 git version 2.39.0
 ```

 3. You will need 2 atSigns and their associated `.atKeys` files, one for each docker container.
+One atSign will be the client (sshnp) address while the other atSign will be the device (sshnpd) address.
 See [1A.
 Getting your .atKeys](#1a-getting-your-atkeys) to learn how to get your atKeys.

 4. Git clone this repository, and change into the demo directory to ensure it was cloned properly.